anearthboundmisfit/DBIx-Squirrel/README.md

 ## Description
 DBIx-Squirrel is a Perl 5 module for working with databases.

-DBIx-Squirrel is a DBI extension insomuch as it subclasses the popular DBI package (and other packages within that namespace), making minimalist enhancements onto its venerable ancestor's interface.
+DBIx-Squirrel is a DBI extension insomuch as it subclasses the popular DBI package (and other packages within that namespace), making minimalist enhancements to its venerable ancestor's interface.

-As someone who enjoys working with DBI (sometimes preferring it to heavyweight alternatives), I simply wanted to make some small improve the user experience, without those improvements seeming too alien in nature.
+As someone who enjoys working with DBI (sometimes preferring it to heavyweight alternatives), I simply wanted some small improve the user experience, without those improvements seeming too alien in nature.

 ### Design